Ushering in a Dark Age of Nuclear, the U.S. Energy Department is promoting nuclear as an energy solution

 Copy of California Highway Patrol Report on getting hit by shrapnel during the Vance/Hegseth tour of Camp Pendleton

-This is the original California Highway Patrol (CHP) report with details on how the Marines, under the direction of the Secretary of the War Department, Pete Hegseth, launched potentially deadly metal fragments at Highway Patrol vehicles and CHP officers by accident on October 18, 2025.
+This is the original California Highway Patrol (CHP) report with details on how the Marines, under the courageous leadership of the Secretary of the War Department, Pete Hegseth, accidentally shelled Highway Patrol vehicles and CHP officers on October 18, 2025.
 Get the CHP report.
+New Yorker article on Mr. Hegseth’s ascent.
+“No decision more clearly reveals Donald Trump’s disdain for this country’s armed forces than his…

 Read More →